Our rivers and streams are a precious resource, and we’re committed to keeping them clean and healthy.

 It could be caused by an overflowing or blocked drain leading to water pollution.

 How to report pollution

-If you've seen a pollution that fits the description above, please call us on 0800 316 9800.
-When you're prompted, please select Option 2 for waste water and drains, followed by Option 2 for all other queries.
+If you've seen something like what's described above then please call us on 0800 316 9800.
+When you're prompted, please select Option 2 for wastewater, followed by Option 2 to report a pollution.

 When you call, we’ll ask you:

 - Where you saw it (including a postcode, road name or any local landmarks or features)

 - Whether sewage is entering a river or any other watercourse.